sgsbucket/animan-doc/docs/animan/member.md

 Each user is assigned the role of either Admin, Supervisor, or Member.
 Each role has set privileges for access to the content of Animan.

 - Member: Artists and animators creating Resources and animating Shots.
-- Supervisor: Assigning and reviewing the work of Members.
+- Supervisor: Users who assign work to and review the work of Members.
-- Admin: Controls the Animan backend and the privileges of Members, Supervisors, and Clients.
+- Admin: Users who control the Animan backend and the privileges of Members, Supervisors, and Clients.
-- Client: View Shots and Resources for applicable Shows.
+- Client: Users from outside the Studio who can view Shots and Resources for applicable Shows.

 ## Add Member